 - Rice milk

 Probiotic-rich foods, like yogurt, can help boost the immune system and support a healthy gut (4).
-Research has found that some probiotic-rich foods also produce compounds called phytonutrients; these have been found to have antioxidant properties, as well as anti-inflammatory benefits (6).
+Research has found that some probiotic-rich fermented foods also contain antioxidants and other bioactive compounds that have various health benefits (6).

 Prebiotic Fiber Foods